SimonGhost1012/Toolbox/README.md

 # ℹ️ Info
-This is my personal Toolbox, made in Batch, C#, and .NET.
+This is my personal open-source Toolbox programm, made in Batch, C#, and .NET.
 It contains no malware or similar threats.

 For older versions of Toolbox (V1.0 to V1.2), it is recommended to create a shortcut as shown below: